<!-- FAQPage Structured Data -->

-Ursodeoxycholic acid (UDCA) has one of the most favorable safety profiles among hepatoprotective agents.
-With over three decades of post-market surveillance, more than 15,000 patients studied in controlled clinical trials, and millions of patient-years of exposure, the safety data supporting UDCA is robust.
-This article aggregates safety information from clinical trial data, pharmacovigilance databases, and regulatory labeling for pharmaceutical buyers evaluating UDCA for formulation or procurement.
+Ursodeoxycholic acid (UDCA) has one of the best-documented safety profiles among hepatoprotective agents.
+With over three decades of post-market surveillance, more than 15,000 patients studied in controlled clinical trials, and millions of patient-years of exposure, the body of safety data is large.
+The data below is compiled from clinical trials, pharmacovigilance databases, and regulatory labeling for pharmaceutical buyers evaluating UDCA for formulation or procurement.

 UDCA is classified as generally well-tolerated across all studied populations.
-In the pivotal Lindor et al. (1994) trial of UDCA for primary biliary cholangitis (PBC), adverse events occurred at similar rates in the UDCA and placebo arms, with no statistically significant difference in discontinuation rates.
-The drug's mechanism — replacing toxic hydrophobic bile acids from the enterohepatic circulation — is itself cytoprotective, which contributes to its benign safety profile.
-A 2017 Cochrane systematic review of 16 randomized clinical trials involving 1,447 participants with PBC confirmed no significant increase in serious adverse events with UDCA compared to placebo or no intervention (RR 1.04; 95% CI 0.79 to 1.37).
+In the Lindor et al. (1994) trial of UDCA for primary biliary cholangitis (PBC), adverse events occurred at similar rates in the UDCA and placebo arms, with no statistically significant difference in discontinuation rates.
+The drug's mechanism ( replacing toxic hydrophobic bile acids from the enterohepatic circulation ) is itself cytoprotective, which contributes to its benign safety profile.
+A Cochrane systematic review of 16 randomized clinical trials involving 1,447 participants with PBC (Rudic et al., 2012) found no significant increase in serious adverse events with UDCA compared to placebo or no intervention.

 For pharmaceutical formulators, this side effect profile informs release kinetics: immediate-release UDCA tablets deliver a bolus of bile acid to the small intestine, while modified-release formulations (studied but less common in commercial products) can attenuate gastrointestinal effects by distributing UDCA delivery along a longer intestinal segment.